pondersource/peppol-php/docs/ngi-assure-proposal.md

 Peppol is based on Java-oriented protocols like XML and SOAP.
 Although we have already checked that there are sufficient building blocks available in Python through pip/PyPI, the IDE tooling around things like XSD will not be as good in Python as it would be in a Java-oriented IDE.
 The UBL syntax of a Peppol invoice is quite verbose, and it will probably be a lot of work to implement that from scratch in Python.
 We'll start with a subset and then expand.

+Regarding our innovative addition to the Peppol protocol stack, namely self-hosted identities, we think we have a pretty good idea of how to build this, and ample experience in building similar constructs in the past.
+For instance, if you receive an invoice which purports to be from https://sender.com/#peppol, you would retrieve that URL as a public JSON-LD document, extract the public key information, and check the signature on the invoice.
+If your addressbook shows you already do business with the company whose website is https://sender.com then you know you have a reason to trust this sender, even though both sender and receiver avoided the need for access to the official EU-based Peppol network.

+Regarding milestone 5, we already discussed with George Svarovsky that it would probably be a mistake to try to do this in Python at the first try, and better to do it in JavaScript first, where we have m-ld available.
+This part of the project is more experimental than the other parts, and may fail if we run into fundamental obstacles to applying CRDTs in a Federated Bookkeeping use case.
+In this case, we will find a way to work around the limitation and document why our original design didn't work out as expected.
+At the same time, our project of collaborative invoice composition will serve as a use-case study and beta-user of George's NLNet-funded project.

 # Describe the ecosystem of the project, and how you will engage with relevant actors and promote the outcomes?
 Most importantly, we will submit our open source Peppol implementation to https://peppol.eu/downloads/peppolimplementations/ as the sixth entry in the official list there.
 This will give our project, as well as Ponder Source as a new startup, important visibility within the Peppol community.